 Search result trends for computer science languages can also illuminate which languages are most valuable to engineers.
 The TIOBE Programming Community publishes a monthly index of the most searched programming languages in the world.
 This index draws on total searches for select languages across 25 search tools including Google, Yahoo, and Wikipedia.

-The February 2020 index provides an example of where programming languages rank in terms of search results.
-The following languages form the month’s most searched languages:
+The 2023 index provides an example of where programming languages rank in terms of search results.
+It’s important to note that these results are averages from a 12-month period.
+The most frequently searched languages as of July 2023 include:

 How are programming languages used in the professional world?